acl-org/acl-2023/_pages/program/program.md

 ---
 title: Conference Program
 layout: single
-excerpt: "NAACL 2021 Conference Program."
+excerpt: "ACL 2023 Conference Program."
 permalink: /program/
 toc: false
 sidebar:
     nav: program
 ---

-Please refer to the [Conference blog post](/blog/) for more details information.
+Please refer to our [blog posts](/blog/) for more details.

 <!--Please refer to the [Conference Structure blog post](/blog/conference-structure/) for more details regarding the schedule and presentation formats.